 Secondly, the word “League” was used for agreements between human beings.
 “Covenant” could be used the same way, or for agreements between God and human beings.
 So to clarify which type of agreement is being referred to here, the word “league” establishes the fact that this is a down-to-earth, worldly agreement between warring groups of human beings.
 It has nothing to do with the ancient, sacred covenant made between God and the Hebrew nation.

-And, of course, such thinking affected the way verse 22 was translated – in such a way that the link to the “prince of the covenant” of Daniel 9:27 was obscured.
+And, of course, such thinking affected the way verse 22 was translated – in such a way that the link to the “prince of the covenant” and the final “week” of Daniel 9:27 was obscured.

 4) The existence of the “holy covenant”: Back in the days of Antiochus Epiphanes’ reign, there was no record of a covenant made, much less one that dealt with religious issues.
 (In verses 28 and 30 of Daniel 11 it is termed a “holy covenant”.)
 Nor was there any such covenant made in the years after Christ’s execution.